Μονάδα Ισότιμης Πρόσβασης Ατόμων με αναπηρία και ατόμων με ειδικές εκπαιδευτικές ανάγκες

 13. How will the collaboration with the SwD start?

-Depending on the needs that may come up each semester, PROSVASI will contact you to enquire about your availability.
+Depending on the needs that may come up each semester, the Accessibility Center will contact you to enquire about your availability.
 Provided you are available, we will arrange a meeting with you and the SwD to discuss the memorandum of your collaboration.

 14. What is the memorandum of collaboration?